Invest in India FDI and Profit Repatriation – IT Sector

 Un-Listed Company

-The price worked out in accordance with the relevant SEBI guidelines
+The price was worked out in accordance with the relevant SEBI guidelines.

-The fair value worked out as per any internationally accepted pricing methodology for valuation on an arm’s length basis, duly certified by a Chartered Accountant or a SEBI registered Merchant Banker or a practicing Cost Accountant.
+The fair value worked out as per any internationally accepted pricing methodology for valuation on an arm’s length basis, duly certified by a Chartered Accountant, a SEBI registered Merchant Banker or a practising Cost Accountant.

-Transfer from a non-resident to resident - Price should not be more than
+Transfer from a non-resident to a resident - Price should not be more than

 The fair value as per any internationally accepted pricing methodology for valuation on an arm’s length basis, duly certified by a Chartered Accountant or a SEBI registered Merchant Banker.